iamsridhar/sriiyer/content/english/pages/about.md

 draft: false
 ---

-I believe in the power of technology to make the world a better place for people.
-I've been lucky enough to work on some amazing products like Windows, Bing, Twitter, Facebook, to now building Reels and short-form video for Instagram.
-When I'm not nerding out over tech, you can find me soaking up the beauty of the Pacific Northwest with my family.
+I’m all about leveraging tech to make a real difference.
+Over the years, I’ve had the chance to work on some iconic products like Windows, Bing, Twitter, and Facebook.
+Now, I’m at Instagram, leading the charge on all things content creation—Reels, videos, posts, you name it.
+I’ve been around the block in this industry, but when I’m not building the future of social media, I’m out exploring the Pacific Northwest with my family.
+It’s all about finding that perfect mix of innovation and adventure!

 ##### Work:
 {{< tabs >}}